jmiron11/programmable-caching/README.md

-# Maestro
+# Programmable Caching

-Maestro is a serverless cluster management system that optimizes both data and task placement to improve system-wide performance objectives (bandwidth requirement reduction, system utilization), and job performance objectives (JCT).
+End-to-end cluster management system for storage-separated sytsems with pluggable scheduling and data movement policies.
+Data movement is accomplised through programmable caching (similar to programmable switches).
+Cluster operators may specify data movement rules that compose a caching policy and determine where to read inputs and cache inputs when jobs are scheduled.

 # Dependencies
  * protobuf